 - The skin is thin and delicate without a bitter taste, so there is no reason to remove it for eating.

 - The seeds have been greatly minimized to improve the texture of the fruit.

 - The harvest window is larger than for other eggplants.
-You can start harvesting and using the fruits when they are just 3 to 4 inches (7.6 to 10 cm.) long.
+You can start harvesting and using the fruits when they are just 3 to 4 inches (8-10 cm.) long.